aws-observability/observability-best-practices/docs/en/guides/databases.md

 #### DevOps Guru for RDS

-DevOps Guru for RDS is a powerful tool that can help you proactively identify and resolve issues with your RDS and Aurora databases.
+With DevOps Guru for RDS, you can monitor your databases for performance bottlenecks and operational issues.
+It uses Performance Insights metrics, analyzes them using Machine Learning (ML) to provide database-specific analyses of performance issues, and recommends corrective actions.
+When DevOps Guru for RDS detects a performance bottleneck or operational issue, it displays its findings in the DevOps Guru Console and sends notifications via AWS services, such as Amazon EventBridge and Amazon Simple Notification Service (SNS).
+This enables the developers to automatically manage and take real-time action on performance and operational issues before they become customer-impacting outages.

 Here are some best practices for using DevOps Guru for RDS:

 * Configure DevOps Guru to monitor all of your RDS and Aurora instances, and set up alerts to notify you of any anomalies or issues.
 * Use the DevOps Guru dashboard to monitor your database performance, and look for patterns or trends that may indicate issues or opportunities for optimization.